MicrosoftDocs/customer-voice/cv-docs/survey-report.md

 You can delete survey responses you don't need anymore.

-To delete a single survey response, open the **Respondents** panel on the right side and perform one of the following actions:
+To delete a single survey response, open the **Respondents** panel on the right side, and perform one of the following actions:
-     - Select a response in the panel and select **Delete**.
+- Select a response in the panel and then select **Delete**.
-     - Double-click a response to open it, then select **Delete**.
+- Double-click a response to open it, and then select **Delete**.

-To delete multiple survey responses, open the **Respondents** panel on the right side, select multiple responses select **Delete**.
+To delete multiple survey responses, open the **Respondents** panel on the right side, select multiple responses, and then select **Delete**.

 ### See also